 IP65 is foul weatherproof.
 It will keep the rain out and water will bead up and run off, but it’s not strictly submersible.
 These bags are generally made from a lighter weight material.
 They’re more pliable, so ideal for packing inside bigger, more waterproof bags.

-IP66 means the bag is 100% waterproof and even briefly submersible.
+IP66 means the bag is 100% impermeable to water and even briefly submersible.

 When we say briefly submersible we mean it!
 The material they’re made from is a thick tarpaulin.
 Very heard wearing and can be hauled over rocks, on and off boats, etc. However the method of sealing is to roll the top down three or four times and secure with a buckle.
 Under testing, we saw that some air bubbles escape through the rolled top.
 This isn’t an issue if you submerge the bag briefly, but there may be a trickle of water in there if the bag is held under for a prolonged period of time.
 It is worth noting that most bags will naturally float with their tops up out of the water.
 If you’re carrying valuables, such as a phone, it is worth putting these in an IP68 rated case.

 IP68 is the Rolls-Royce of waterproofness!
-These bags are 100% waterproof when submerged to a depth of 6 meters for 60 minutes (such as the OverBoard phone cases), whilst the amazing Watershed range of bags are rated to a staggering depth of 91 meters / 300feet where the water pressure actually helps keep the zip-lock style seal closed.
+These bags are 100% impermeable when submerged to a depth of 6 meters for 60 minutes (such as the OverBoard phone cases), whilst the amazing Watershed range of bags are rated to a staggering depth of 91 meters / 300feet where the water pressure actually helps keep the zip-lock style seal closed.
 Frustratingly, there is no internal laptop compartment on the Watershed bags, or the velcro patch you find on the OverBoard bags, but you can simply use the laptop sleeve to protect your gear and internal storage.

 Materials and construction